Program - ICPC 2016

 Software is modularized to make its high complexity manageable.
 However, a multitude of modularization criteria exists and is applied.
 Hence, to extend, reuse, or restructure a system, it is important for developers to understand which criteria have been used.
 To this end, we provide an interactive visualization approach that compares the current modularization of a system to several software clustering results.
 The visualization is based on juxtaposed icicle plot representations of the hierarchical modularizations, encoding similarity by color.
 A detailed comparison is facilitated by an advanced selection concept.
 Coupling graphs, which form the basis for software clustering, can be explored on demand in matrix representations.
 We discuss typical modularization patterns that indicate criteria used for structuring the software or suggest opportunities for partial remodularization of the system.
 We apply the approach to analyze 16 open source Java projects.
 The results show that identifying those modularization patterns provides valuable insights and can be done efficiently.

-Glyph-Based Software Component Identification | PDFLink
+Glyph-Based Software Component Identification | PDF

 Ignacio Fernandez, Alexandre Bergel, Juan Pablo Sandoval Alcocer, Alejandro José Infante Rica, and Tudor Girba